FatovDI/pg-custom-to-multithreaded-inserts/README.md

 - A preloaded PostgreSQL database with over 100 million rows in the "payment_document" table.
 - Multiple indexes in the "payment_document" table to influence the insertion process.

-This branch Maintains atomicity of multithreaded inserts using a ready_to_read flag within the table itself.
+This branch maintains atomicity of multithreaded inserts using a ready_to_read flag and a shared transaction_id field within the table itself.
 For testing other approaches, please use the following branches:
 - [main](https://github.com/FatovDI/pg-custom-to-multithreaded-inserts/tree/main): experimenting with various data insertion approaches, ranging from custom PostgreSQL methods to multithreading, without guaranteeing atomicity of the entire operation.
+- [ready_to_read](https://github.com/FatovDI/pg-custom-to-multithreaded-inserts/tree/ready_to_read): Maintains atomicity of multithreaded inserts using a ready_to_read flag within the table itself.
 - [ready_to_read_transaction_id](https://github.com/FatovDI/pg-custom-to-multithreaded-inserts/tree/ready_to_read_transaction_id): Maintains atomicity of multithreaded inserts using a ready_to_read flag and a shared transaction_id field within the table itself.
 - [transaction_id_two_table](https://github.com/FatovDI/pg-custom-to-multithreaded-inserts/tree/transaction_id_two_table): Maintains atomicity of multithreaded inserts by storing the atomicity indicator in a separate table.
 - [prepared_transaction_patch](https://github.com/FatovDI/pg-custom-to-multithreaded-inserts/tree/prepared_transaction_patch): Maintains atomicity of multithreaded inserts using the prepared transaction method.